-DEFINING THE TERMS (A)
+DEFINING THE TERMS

-Prior to a review of co-teaching, the philosophy of inclusion must be defined in order to understand the need for general and special educators to effectively collaborate in their efforts to ensure student success in the general education classroom.
-My goal in this chapter is to make sure that all of us (me as the author, you as the reader, and your co-teachers and/or administrators) are sharing the same language and understanding of the issues so that there are no miscommunications.
-I also do not want to misrepresent my position.
-For example, while I delight in comparing two co-teachers to a married couple, and their administrator to a marriage counselor, I will not go so far as to consider myself the mother-in-law or favored aunt or anything like that.
+In order that we begin this book on the same page, literally and figuratively, I think it is important that we have a clear understanding of the philosophy, terms, and definitions of co-teaching and how they relate to inclusion and collaboration.
+I'm just making sure here that all of us (me as the author, you as the reader, your co-teachers, and your administrators) are all sharing the same language and understanding of the issues so that there are no miscommunications.
+For example, let me begin by saying that while I delight in comparing two co-teachers to a married couple, and their administrator to a marriage counselor, I will not go as far as to consider myself the mother-in-law or justice of the peace or anything like that.
 I am merely the author of your Co-Teaching Marriage Self-Help book.